yunjae123/html-css-js-portfolio-website/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
-University of Colorado Denver for the educational foundation.
+MSU Denver for the educational foundation.
 All the open-source contributors whose tools and libraries made this project possible.